 Crock Pot Picadillo

 Picadillo, a flavorful Cuban dish made with ground beef and a sauce made from simmering tomatoes, green olives, bell peppers, cumin, and spices is one of my family’s favorite weeknight meals.
+You can easily make this in the slow cooker or on the stove.

 Trust me on this one, if you want a recipe the whole family will love, this is it!
 I grew up on this dish and my friends used to love eating over when my mom made it for dinner.
 This was probably one of the first recipes I ever learned how to cook and I make it at least once a month, although usually on the stove. (stove top version here) It’s inexpensive, kid-friendly, freezer friendly and gluten-free.